-"Full-time employee", for purposes of this policy, means an employee who is:

-- a.
-In a position requiring on average thirty (30) hours of actual performance per week during the annual school year; or - b.
-A full-time school bus driver.
+"Full-time employee", for purposes of this policy, means an employee in a position requiring on average thirty (30) hours of actual performance per week during the annual school year.

 "Responsible individual" means a primary insured employee who, as a parent or spouse, enrolls one or more individual(s) in health care coverage through the District's health care plans.